cylestio/cylestio-monitor/README.md

 ### Why Cylestio Monitor?

-Cylestio Monitor provides essential oversight for AI agents by intercepting MCP and LLM API calls, logging critical parameters, and detecting security threats.
+Cylestio Monitor provides essential oversight for AI agents by intercepting Model Context Protocol (MCP) and LLM API calls, logging critical parameters, and detecting security threats.
 Our monitoring solution helps you:

 - **Secure your AI systems** by detecting and blocking dangerous prompts
 - **Track performance metrics** with detailed call duration and response time data